netdata/learn/docs/cloud/insights/metric-correlations.md

 custom_edit_url: https://github.com/netdata/learn/blob/master/docs/cloud/insights/metric-correlations.md
 ---

-The Metric Correlations feature lets you quickly find metrics and charts related to an anomaly or particular window of interest that you want to explore further.
+The Metric Correlations (MC) feature lets you quickly find metrics and charts related to an anomaly or particular window of interest that you want to explore further.
 By displaying the standard Netdata dashboard, having filtered out charts that are not relevant to an anomaly or performance issue, you can more quickly traverse your node's metrics and discover the root cause.